-The Star Spinner Tarot is a sweet and optimistic deck entirely created and illustrated by comic artist, Trungle.
+The Star Spinner Tarot is a contemporary and optimistic deck entirely created and illustrated by comic artist, Trungle.
 It's designed to be more inclusive (there are four variations on the Lovers card) and entirely European, with borrowed Orientalist influences removed.
 The art on the 81 cards has a pretty, fairytale, Art Deco feel.

 The Star Spinner Tarot is an attractive, one would almost say pretty tarot from comic artist Trungle.
 Using elements from children's stories and picture books, fairytales, myths and legends the Star Spinner Tarot is a sweet, optimistic deck which will appeal to both the young and the young at heart.

 One of the driving concepts behind this deck is the removal of Orientalist symbolism from tarot imagery.
 Western occult traditions have borrowed, some might even say misappropriated, symbolism and imagery from Oriental and Middle Eastern art, philosophy, and wisdom.
 The overall effect was to exoticise Eastern culture without understanding its history and context, and to plunder what is perceived as mysterious elements without care for the societies and cultures from which they came.
 In other words cultural imperialism crept into tarot imagery.
 Artist Trungle has replaced Orientalist details with images drawn from a more European historical and cultural background.